CodeWithAloha/Hawaii-Zoning-Atlas/README.md

 After the data sheet is populated, it is then exported to a csv where the following steps need to occur:
   * The county tabs are combined together
   * Validation is run on the data
-  * The final csv is given the name "hawaii-zoning-data.csv"
+  * The final csv is given the name `hawaii-zoning-data.csv`

 The `hawaii-zoning-data.csv` file should then be placed into the data-pipeline folder.